Skip to main content

 Liquidity Risk Management

-By: Martina Dowidchuk, Director of Management Services and Senior Consultant
+By Martina Dowidchuk, Director of Management Services and Senior Consultant

-What was once deemed acceptable is gradually coming under a more rigid review, and financial institutions need to be prepared to show that their liquidity risk oversight complies with both supervisory guidance and sound industry practices.
+Does your liquidity management meet the standards of increased regulatory scrutiny?
+Regulators are gradually reviewing what they once deemed acceptable more rigidly, and financial institutions need to be prepared to show that their liquidity risk oversight complies with both supervisory guidance and sound industry practices.

 Some of the common liquidity risk management pitfalls found during annual independent reviews include: